CaracolDSA/caracolDSA.github.io/_posts/2022-12-30-Points-of-Unity.md

 5. We recognize the critical role of technology in empowering Global Southern countries to meet their needs, and call for extensive technology transfers and releasing of intellectual property.

-### : 7. **We acknowledge that—concomitant with the Left’s immediate task of building a multiracial, mass, working class movement to transform capitalism—the Left must help birth a new, _post-carbon cultural hegemony_ as soon as possible. **
+### : 7.
+We acknowledge that—concomitant with the Left’s immediate task of building a multiracial, mass, working class movement to transform capitalism—the Left must help birth a new, post-carbon cultural hegemony as soon as possible.

 1. We must dare to imagine and agitate for the post-carbon, post-capitalist systems we want _now_, embarking on political education projects while implementing DSA’s theory of change to build a mass movement for a radical Green New Deal (Aronoff et al. 2019, Ajl 2021, DSA Ecosocialist Working Group 2019).

-2. The Left’s tasks are to transform the political economy for socio-ecological justice and help the multiracial working class understand and desire the new society we must urgently build, in order to_ transform the U.S. way of life so that it values personal well-being and high quality public services rather than the pursuit of private wealth_.
+2. The Left’s tasks are to transform the political economy for socio-ecological justice and help the multiracial working class understand and desire the new society we must urgently build, in order to_ transform the U.S. way of life so that it values personal well-being and high quality public services rather than the pursuit of private wealth.

 3. We need to pattern lower carbon forms of consumption and lifeways, prioritizing well-being for all through public provisioning.
 We can do this in large part by creating landscapes of public luxury, robust climate resilient infrastructure, and universal public services.
 The Left must spearhead a counter-hegemonic cultural transformation based on cooperation and commoning, respecting planetary boundaries, and promoting sustainable and fair allocation of resources within countries and between the global North and South.

 4. We recognize that degrowth is a “big tent” movement of movements and that ideological diversity is one of its strengths.
-Several notable movements fall under the umbrella of degrowth, including [:ecofeminism](https://en.wikipedia.org/wiki/Ecofeminism), [:_Buen vivir/Sumak Kawsay_](https://en.wikipedia.org/wiki/Sumak_kawsay), [:ecoswaraj/radical ecological democracy](https://www.youthkiawaaz.com/2021/08/eco-swaraj-towards-a-rainbow-recovery-for-justice-and-sustainability/), [:ubuntu](https://en.wikipedia.org/wiki/Ubuntu_philosophy), [social ecology](https://en.wikipedia.org/wiki/Social_ecology_(Bookchin)), [the rights of nature](https://en.wikipedia.org/wiki/Rights_of_nature), [right to repair](https://en.wikipedia.org/wiki/Right_to_repair), [solidarity economies](), [anti-imperialism](https://en.wikipedia.org/wiki/Anti-imperialism), and increasingly, [ecosocialism](https://en.wikipedia.org/wiki/Eco-socialism).
-[CITE ALL ALIGNED MOVEMENTS mentioned here]
+Several notable movements fall under the umbrella of degrowth, including [:ecofeminism](https://en.wikipedia.org/wiki/Ecofeminism), [:_Buen vivir/Sumak Kawsay_](https://en.wikipedia.org/wiki/Sumak_kawsay), [ecoswaraj/radical ecological democracy](https://www.youthkiawaaz.com/2021/08/eco-swaraj-towards-a-rainbow-recovery-for-justice-and-sustainability/), [:ubuntu](https://en.wikipedia.org/wiki/Ubuntu_philosophy), [:social ecology](https://en.wikipedia.org/wiki/Social_ecology_(Bookchin)), [:the rights of nature](https://en.wikipedia.org/wiki/Rights_of_nature), [:right to repair](https://en.wikipedia.org/wiki/Right_to_repair), [:solidarity economies](https://en.wikipedia.org/wiki/Solidarity_economy), [:anti-imperialism](https://en.wikipedia.org/wiki/Anti-imperialism), and increasingly, [:ecosocialism](https://en.wikipedia.org/wiki/Eco-socialism).

 5. Degrowth is utopian precisely because the crises we face are so overwhelming that they demand a utopian response, a clarion call for a better world.

-### : 8. **A synthesis of ecosocialism and degrowth is necessary to create a just and sustainable world. **
+### : 8.
+A synthesis of ecosocialism and degrowth is necessary to create a just and sustainable world.

 1. Any future political economic system, including an ecosocialist[^6] one, cannot bring human activities to within sustainable planetary boundaries in perpetuity unless it purges endless economic growth as an economic policy goal and achieves physical equilibrium with its life-support ecosystems (LSEs).
 Degrowth combines an empirically sound body of theory with a policy program for a sustainable future ecosocialist economy that is not reliant on the growth imperative.
 However, degrowth lacks a robust theory of class struggle and socio-political change.
 Therefore, securing a livable planet for the future generations necessitates integrating degrowth and ecosocialism.
 In short, each without the other is sure to fail.